djghis/ecommerce-trial-amazon/README.md

 Firebase/express back end with authentification.

-the database(firestore) might not be working as I switch it off to not get charge while not working on the app.
+the database(firestore) might not be working as I switch it off when not working on the app to avoid charges.

-Deployed on Firebase (soon)
+Deployed on Firebase.

 # CSS